JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

 <h3 id="Parameters">Physical Parameters</h3>
-You can come to this screen from the Bull Exams screen.
-This screen will have two buttons.
-One will take the user to the Measurements screen and the other will take the user to the Physical Exam screen.
-On both of those screens enter data in the fields as suggested by the hints.
-Invalid data in any of the fields will result in the field being highlighted as red. beside each field there will be a check box to inditcate "normal" or not.
-Checking the check box will indicate "normal", not checking it will indicate "not normal".
-At the bottom of the screen before the save button there will be another check box labelled "Select all as Normal".
-Checking this will check all the check boxes and unchecking it will uncheck all the check boxes.
-Remember to hit save before navigating away from the app.
-See screens shots below for an illustration.
+This screen has two buttons.
+One will take the user to the _Measurements_ screen and the other will take the user to the _Physical Exam_ screen.
+In these screens, you can enter data in the fields.
+Again, there will be hints about the type of valid data, and the app will notify you of invalid data  by highlighting corresponding fields in red.
+Also, remember to click the _Save_ button before your navigate away from the screens.

+Each field is associated with a check box to indicate "normal" or not.
+Check this boxes when you do not want to enter a description but want to record the corresponding parameter is normal.
+If you do not provide any description and not check the corresponding bos, then the app will record the parameter as abnormal. *TODO: Joydeep/Shubh, please confirm the parameter is recorded as abnormal*  If you wish to record all parameters as normal, then you can use the _Select all as Normal_ check box at the bottom of the screen to mark all parameters as normal -- this will check the check boxes associated with all parameters.
+Unchecking this check box will uncheck the check boxes associated with all the parameters on the screen.

 <table>
  <tr>